BoltzExchange/boltz-backend/docs/lifecycle.md

 ### Chain Swaps

-Chain Swaps move bitcoin between two different chains.
+Chain Swaps move bitcoin between **two different chains**.
-Right now we only support two chains, the bitcoin mainchain and Liquid.
+Currently, Boltz supports two chains, the Bitcoin mainchain and Liquid.
 Chain Swaps are similar to Reverse Submarine Swaps, but without lightning and both sides being onchain.
-The client sends a SHA256 hash of a 32 bytes long preimage and two public keys to the server.
+First, the API client sends a SHA256 hash of a 32 bytes long preimage and two public keys to the server.
-One key is used to sign a transaction on the chain the user wants to receive on, the other key is needed to sign a refund transaction on the chain the client locks coins on in case the swap fails.
+One key is used to sign a transaction on the chain the user wants to receive on, the other key is needed to sign a refund transaction on the chain the client locks coins on, in case the swap fails.
 Based on the details provided to the server, it creates one address for the client to lock coins and one for the server to lock coins.
 When the server locks coins, the client can claim those to its wallet by revealing the preimage onchain and signing with one of their keys.
 By revealing the preimage, the server can claim the coins the user locked.
-All Chain Swaps are Taproot based, so instead claiming by revealing scripts and secrets onchain, a key path spend can be done by the server and client cooperating to create a single signature together.
+All Chain Swaps are Taproot based, so instead of claiming by revealing scripts and secrets onchain, a key path spend can be done by the server and client cooperating to create a single signature together.
-More details about that can be found in the [Claiming Swaps & Refunds](claiming-swaps.md) section.
+More details about this can be found in the [Claiming Swaps & Refunds](claiming-swaps.md) section.

 A Chain Swap has the following states: